6 Dog Sitting Tips to Leave Your Kennel SafelyLast updated: August 23, 2017

 It is best if one person is designated to manage preventive care and current therapy being given.

 When it comes to leaving specific notes about animals, I suggest using clothes pins and 3x5 index cards that get clipped to the pen or use a card holder that easily attaches to the cage.
 Notecards are easy to reference and identify.
 If it's in a notebook it's harder to keep track of what needs to be done and often gets skipped.

 - Make Sure Puppies Get Extra Attention Puppies are the first to suffer from lack of attention to details.
-The number one reason we lose puppies is dehydration so be sure you have electrolytes on hand.
+The number one reason we lose puppies is dehydration so be sure you have electrolytes such as Breeder's Edge Puppy Lyte on hand.
 Whoever you leave in charge of puppies should know what to do if a puppy stops eating or is not looking right!
 If they aren't eating, readily available electrolytes and what to hand feed will ease stress and prevent emergencies.
 Again, make sure any problems are written down on a notepad and then reported to the designated person you have left in charge.

 Be sure the "Go To" person has available on site prevention for: parasites, coughs, vaccines and always have electrolytes available.